Got950/Spatial-Data-Visualisation/README.md

 # Frontend Directory showcase

-  - Leaflet libraries for maps, interact with map, add data such as border files, geolocation name, etc
+  - Leaflet library for maps, interact with map, add data such as border files, geolocation name, etc
   - Chartjs, to visualize corona or gdp data on indian map, for each state and district, done a but of data analysis for better representation
   - Simple react code for ui.